-This is one of two species of Tosia sea stars found in Port Phillip.
+This is one of the more common species of sea star found in Port Phillip.
 It is a pentagonal star shape, covered in plates over its upper surface.
 Having from 8 -20 plates along each of its five body margins.
 It grazes over the bottom on small plants and microbes.

-TROUGHTON'S SEA STAR
+TROUGHTON'S SEASTAR